-- · If it should run the record today

-- · The time it should run the record

-- When it last ran the record.
+- · The time it should run the record - · When it last ran the record.

 Note: If the date and time fields indicate a time before the current time, the virtual machine will wake up immediately.

 The Date Field (Columns 1-8)